pyfonics/telegraf_nidaqmx/README.md

 pip install --upgrade git+https://github.com/pyfonics/telegraf_nidaqmx.git
 ```

-This should install the CLI `telegraf_nidaqmx`.
+This should install the CLI `telegraf-nidaqmx`.
 Add the executable to system PATH if required.

 ## Usage